dimamo5/Awesome-CV-Markdown/README.md

 # For something very important
 ## For something Important
 ```
-Blocks can contain TEXT, LISTS or TABLES
+Blocks can contain TEXT, LISTS or TABLES.

 ```Markdown
 Lists: